Hubballi Karnataka, India Travel Guide

 Ask for 'Halal cut' meat.

-Kosher meals are extremely rare to find in Hubballi.
+Kosher meals are extremely rare to it's found in Hubballi.

 Plan accordingly if this is a stringent requirement.